-The Eureka-Washington Golf Course opened around 1925, and evolve into the Kaufman Park Golf Course.
+The Eureka-Washington Golf Course opened around 1925 and evolved into the Kaufman Park Golf Course.

-In 1925 the Az-U-Lyk-It sandwich shop opened at the corner of South Main and Peoria on the Sweney Gas corner.
-This restaurant would evolve into the more memorable Mickey's Lunch restaurant which would survive into the 1960's.
+In 1925, the Az-U-Lyk-It sandwich shop opened at South Main and Peoria on the Sweney Gas corner.
+This restaurant would evolve into the more memorable Mickey's Lunch restaurant, which would survive into the 1960s.

 Christian Ebert (Ind) ran for re-election in the Mayor's office but was challenged by George Rinkenberger (D) and David Hartman (R).
-Rinkenberger took the prize in the three-way race with 47% of the vote.
-RInkenberger would remain Mayor for three additional terms until 1933.
+Rinkenberger (pictured above) won the three-way race with 47% of the vote.
+Rinkenberger would remain Mayor for three additional terms until 1933.

 Herbert Marshall opened a service station on the west end of town at the corner of Peoria and Wood Streets.
 Future Washingtonians would know this station as the Hicks Station.